College of Education scholarships allow student teachers to fully invest in their experience

 “Our donors understood and remembered their own sacrifices during this semester and have responded in amazing ways,” said Mercer.
 “Without philanthropic support, students would be stretched thin trying to manage the student teaching responsibilities and the financial demands of working fewer hours at an outside job to make ends meet.”

 “It is really important to me personally to try to bring the best version of myself to school every day and it would be significantly harder to do this working at the school every day and then having to go to another job and working late every night just to pay my bills,” said Marker.
-“By receiving a scholarship during this semester, it not only lightens the emotional load, it also gives me the opportunity to stay after school and work with my cooperating teacher to get some very important and much needed behind-the-scenes prep that goes into the school day.”
+“By receiving a scholarship during this semester, it not only lightened the emotional load, it also gave me the opportunity to stay after school and work with my cooperating teacher to get some very important and much needed behind-the-scenes prep that goes into the school day.”

 Thanks to generous donor support, student teachers can fully invest in their experience and their students without unneeded stress.